Can Mushrooms Be Eaten Raw? A Scientific Look

 In this article, we’re going to take a look at some of the most important factors you should actually consider when eating raw mushrooms.
 So, for everything you need to know about eating raw mushrooms, I recommend you keep reading.

 Smoothie tip: Mushrooms for smoothies?
 I’ve been adding organic mushroom powder into some of my smoothies for variety and additional nutrients.
-They sell high quality ones on Amazon at affordable prices.
-Check them out by clicking here, mushroom powders.

 The secret to an easy smoothie is having a blender powerful enough to handle the workload.
 The blender I recommend has a 6 blade, multi-tiered blade, check it out and the current price on Amazon, Nutri Ninja BL685 with Auto-iQ Technology.